 - Liver problems or worsening of liver problems including liver failure.
 Symptoms may include nausea, loss of appetite, tiredness, dark colored urine and pale stools, yellowing of your skin or the white part of your eye, bleeding more easily than normal, confusion, and sleepiness.
-During your treatment with Rebif you will need to see your healthcare provider regularly and have regular blood tests to check for side effects. - Serious allergic and skin reactions.
-Symptoms may include itching, swelling of your face, eyes, lips, tongue or throat, trouble breathing, anxiousness, feeling faint, skin rash, hives, sores in your mouth, or skin blisters and peels.
+During your treatment with Rebif® you will need to see your healthcare provider regularly and have regular blood tests to check for side effects - Serious allergic and skin reactions.
+Symptoms may include itching, swelling of your face, eyes, lips, tongue or throat, trouble breathing, anxiousness, feeling faint, skin rash, hives, sores in your mouth, or skin blisters and peels of combined clinical trial data and real-world patient experience